fuota-io/The-Things-Network-NodeJS-SDK/CONTRIBUTING.md

 # Contributing to the-things-network

-First off, thank you for considering contributing to the-things-network!
+First off, thank you for considering contributing to **the-things-network**!
 We're excited to collaborate with you and appreciate your help in improving the package.
 This document provides some guidelines and information to help you get started.

 ## Code of Conduct